KohlsTechnology/eunomia/README.md

 The Eunomia provides the ability to implement these git-based flows for any resources in Kubernetes.
 Eunomia does not care if you have a plain Kubernetes, a cloud based Kubernetes (like GKE), or a complete PaaS platform based on Kubernetes (like OpenShift).
 Eunomia also does not care how you want to structure your data, how many repos you want to use, or which templating engine is your favourite.

 Eunomia can handle straight-up (static) yaml files with the complete definition or create dynamic ones based on your templating engine of choice.
-Eunomia already supports *Helm Charts*, *OpenShift Templates*, and *Jinja2 Templates*, but can easily be extended to support ohers.
+Eunomia already supports *Helm Charts*, *OpenShift Templates*, and *Jinja2 Templates*, but can easily be extended to support others.

-These templates will be merged and processesed with a set of environment-specific parameters to get a list of resource manifests.
+These templates will be merged and processed with a set of environment-specific parameters to get a list of resource manifests.
 Then these manifest can be created/updated/deleted in Kubernetes.

 ## Vision